 Switch on the UPS located on the floor left hand west-side below the NICE and MASSDIMM pc’s,

-(power on button is on the front cover facing south).
-Picture CIMG5600.jpg
+(power on button is on the front cover facing south). (picture)

 Plug in the plug “APC POWER” into the double socket marked “APC POWER” located west-side

-steel frame right hand of the EMERGENCT STOP button.
-Picture CIMG5600.jpg
+steel frame right hand of the EMERGENCT STOP button. (picture)

 Plug in the plug “REGLETA BLANCA” into the double socket marked “REGLETA BLANCA”

-located west-side right hand of the EMERGENCT STOP button on the steel frame.
-Picture CIMG5600.jpg
+located west-side right hand of the EMERGENCT STOP button on the steel frame. (picture)

 Plug in the plug “RD TELESCOPE” into the multiple socket bar marked “REGLETA BLANCA”

-located west-side on the inner steel frame.
-Picture CIMG5599.jpg
+located west-side on the inner steel frame. (picture)

 You will see red leds (2 bars) lit at the RD telescope base (where the focus, power and hand-set cables

-Plug in the plug “TRENDNTE & RASPBERRY” for the hub (trendnet) and the RASP Pi.
-You will see
+Plug in the plug “TRENDNET & RASPBERRY” for the hub (trendnet) and the RASP Pi.
+You will

-A green and a yellow led lit after the RASPBERRY Pi has finished booting.
-Picture CIMG5601.jpg
+See a green and a yellow led lit after the RASPBERRY Pi has finished booting. (picture)

 Switch on the RD computer pressing the “RESET” button on the front cover and wait until it booted